srobo/docs/simulator/using_the_simulator.md

 ---
 layout: page
-title: Using the simulator
+title: Using the Simulator
 ---

-Using the simulator
+Using the Simulator
 ===================

 ## Overview